varmoh/k8s_helm_deployment/README.md

 ```

 ## Current issues
-Deployment script does not have yet a check, that would give `databases` and `opensearch` ample time to start up.
-Working on it.
+Deployment script does not have yet a check, that would give `databases` ample time to start up, current workaround is, that run
+`python3 deploy.sh components.yaml component-databases` wait 2 minutes and then continue with the rest.
+Working on automatic solution for this.